 This [project/exhibition] is made possible through support from the Terra Foundation for American Art.

-- When possible, both the logo and the credit line should be used in communication materials relating to the grant.
+- When possible, use both the logo and the credit line in communication materials relating to the grant.

 - If design prohibits the use of both the logo and the credit line, one or the other may be used (the logo is preferred).

-Research for this [exhibition/project] was supported by the Terra Foundation for American Art.
+Research for this [project/exhibition] was supported by the Terra Foundation for American Art.

-Approval of credit line usage may be obtained by contacting [email protected].
+Approval of credit line use may be obtained by contacting [email protected].

 Graphic Identity Standards

-Please reference the Terra Foundation for American Art’s Graphic Identity Standards for detailed information regarding correct use of key design elements of the TFAA brand.
+Please reference the Terra Foundation for American Art’s Graphic Identity Standards for detailed information regarding correct use of key design elements of the foundation’s brand.

 Use of the Terra Foundation for American Art’s Name

-When giving credit in communication materials, the foundation’s entire name must be used:
+When giving credit in communication materials, the foundation’s entire name should be used:

 Terra Foundation for American Art

-Abbreviations such as Terra, Terra Foundation, or TFAA are not acceptable.
+Abbreviations such as Terra, Terra Foundation, or TFAA are not to be used.

-For permissions to use alternate forms of the foundation’s mission, please contact [email protected].
+For permissions to use alternate forms of the foundation’s about statement, please contact [email protected].